 - Give an example of a time you showed leadership

 - Give an example of a way you could help spread the ASPB message and brand

 - Sign an agreement to adhere to the conditions and rules of the program

-Applications to the program will reopen in December 2019.
-They will be reviewed by the Ambassador Alliance together with the Membership Committee Chair and the appropriate ASPB Staff.
+Applications will be reviewed by the Ambassador Alliance together with the Membership Committee Chair and the appropriate ASPB Staff.